The Hand That Rocks the Cradle (1992 film): Filming

 Principal photography of The Hand That Rocks the Cradle began on April 15, 1991, after being rescheduled from February 22.
 The film shoot was delayed due to the casting of the female leads.
 The film was shot on location in Washington state in Issaquah, Seattle, and Tacoma.

 The Motts' residence is located at 2502 37th Avenue West in Seattle, and the Bartels' residence at 808 North Yakima Avenue in Tacoma.

 Release

-Sneak previews for The Hand That Rocks the Cradle were held in several cities in the United States on December 31, 1991 and on January 4, 1992, before the film had its nationwide theatrical premiere on January 10, 1992.
+The Hand That Rocks the Cradle had a sneak preview for over 100 theaters across the United States and Canada on December 31, 1991.
+Due to the enthusiastic audience response to the advanced screening Disney held another sneak preview for a larger amount of theaters on January 4, 1992.
+The film had its nationwide theatrical premiere on January 10, 1992.

 Home media

 The Hand That Rocks the Cradle was released on VHS on July 8, 1992, on DVD on December 8, 1998, with the original theatrical trailer as the sole special feature.
 On September 4, 2012 Disney/Buena Vista released the film on Blu-ray disc with the same theatrical trailer as the previous releases.

 The film was presented in its original widescreen aspect ratio, approximately 1.85:1.